-The patterns of nature are constant and reliable, despite appearances in the phenomenal world.
 I try to capture the ineffable quality of continuity behind the changing manifestations—the matrix that contains all appearance.

 Having spent much of my adult life as an expat in South Asia, I’ve seen how art connects us to each other in a way that transcends culture.
 Living in a foreign country reinforces universal themes of what it means to be human, and also presents a unique view into our differences.